dbos-inc/durable-swarm/examples/reliable_refund/README.md

 > python3 main.py

 Connecting to Durable Refund Agent 💪🐝
-What's your name: Max
+What's your name:
+Qian
-[mock] Refunding for Max, item item_99, because Too expensive and I don't like its color...
+Refunding for Qian, item item_99, because Too expensive and didn't like the color...
-[mock] Processing refund step 1...
-Press Control + C to quit [mock] Processing refund step 2...
-Press Control + C to quit [mock] Processing refund step 3...
+Processing refund step 1...
+Press Control + C to quit Processing refund step 2...
+Press Control + C to quit Processing refund step 3...
 Press Control + C to quit ^C⏎

 # Resume from where the last completed step (step 3), continuing with step 4.
 > python3 main.py

 Connecting to Durable Refund Agent 💪🐝
-[mock] Refunding for Max, item item_99, because Too expensive and I don't like its color...
+Refunding for Qian, item item_99, because Too expensive and didn't like the color...
-[mock] Processing refund step 4...
-Press Control + C to quit [mock] Processing refund step 5...
-Press Control + C to quit [mock] Refund successfully processed!
+Processing refund step 4...
+Press Control + C to quit Processing refund step 5...
+Press Control + C to quit Refund successfully processed!
-[mock] Applying discount...
+Applying discount...
 Refunds Agent:
-process_refund("item_id"= "item_99", "reason"= "Too expensive and I don't like its color") apply_discount()
+process_refund("item_id"= "item_99", "reason"= "Too expensive and didn't like the color") apply_discount()
-Refunds Agent: I've processed the refund for item 99 and also applied a discount of 11% for your next purchase.
-If there's anything else you need, feel free to ask!
+Refunds Agent: Your refund for item 99 has been successfully processed, and I've also applied an 11% discount for your next purchase.
+If you need any further assistance, feel free to let me know!
 ```

 ## Viewing OpenTelemetry Traces